The Occult Take Over of The Once Christian Church.

 Why Christians Are Deceived

 The reasons that so many modern day Christians are deceived are numerous.
 They believe they should be "united", and are commanded to "love".
-They do not want to be labeled "heresy hunters", accused of quenching the spirit, or found guilty of 'touching' the Lord's anointed etc. etc. However, I believe these, and all other reasons deception is so rampant in the church, can be attributed to just two underlying facts...
+Additionally, they do not want to be labeled "heresy hunters", accused of quenching the spirit, or found guilty of 'touching' the Lord's anointed etc. etc. However, I believe these and all other reasons deception is so rampant in the church can be attributed to just two underlying facts...
 Too many Christians are Biblically illiterate, their theology confined to catch phrases, and daily devotionals of familiar passages of Scripture, preferably well sprinkled with inspirational stories and jokes.
 This shallow understanding of their faith causes them to be more conditioned by the culture than by the Bible.
-Besides which, Christians seem to be very addicted to ‘spiritual highs’.
+Also, Christians seem to be very addicted to ‘spiritual highs’.

 The Four Most Dangerous Mistakes Any Christian Can Make

 1) Believe that we, or our pastor/denomination/spiritual leader cannot be fooled, 2) Attribute every personal testimony and “sign” as being of or from God, 3) Take Bible verses out of context and 4) believe that we, as Christians, are not to judge anything or any one.
 Not necessarily in that order.

 Fraternizing With The Enemy